connectgb/CGB-Core/README.md

 Both players will get experience points for playing each game until the end.
 The winner will get an extra gold whilst the loser will get a small fraction of that bonus!
 All players that took part in the game, results will be updated in the database (exp, coins, W/L ratio etc)

 ## Prime Commands
 Really Good Quality Commands!
 Too good to be free sorry guys.
-These commands require [connection](Donators-+-Connection-Levels) levels greater than 2 to run! commands that have been marked prime:
+These commands require [connection](Donators-&-Connection-Levels) levels greater than 2 to run! commands that have been marked prime:
 - Have been created by the community developers and verified by an official to be prime!
 - May require maintenance each time a user uses these commands as they could include advance systems running.

-## Donators + Connection Levels
+## Donators & Connection Levels
 Becoming a donor allows you to increase your connection level,  more fun, unlock cool perks, bragging rights, access to new and prime commands and did I mention **"MORE FUN" **!

 |Name (connection Level)|Price | Description| Perks |